 Pros of a jacket BCD

-If you learned to dive in a jacket, your buoyancy in a jacket should also be fairly intuitive; you should easily be able to add and release air to maintain a good position, and know which dump valves are easiest to use in different positions during your dive.
+If you learned to dive in a jacket, your buoyancy in a jacket should also be familiar.
+You should easily be able to add and release air to maintain a good position.
+You’ll also know which dump valves are easiest to use in different positions during your dive.